-- Encouraging the Plan's managers to engage with investee companies to understand their carbon intensity, and where possible put in place science-based targets to reduce it over time - Seeking to appoint investment managers who invest responsibly, in line with the Trustee's beliefs - Regularly reviewing the Plan's investment managers' climate practices - Using the Plan's influence as an investor to encourage climate action
+Encouraging the Plan's managers to engage with investee companies to understand their carbon intensity, and where possible put in place Science-Based Targets to reduce it over time

+Seeking to appoint investment managers who invest responsibly, in line with the Trustee's beliefs

+Regularly reviewing the Plan's investment managers' climate practices

+Using the Plan's influence as an investor to encourage climate action

-Metrics
+3. Metrics

-The Trustee has collected and reviewed information about the greenhouse gas emissions and carbon footprint for the assets the Plan invests in, and carried out a sector allocation analysis.
-These analyses help the Trustee to understand the Plan's exposure to climate risks.
+The Trustee has collected and reviewed information about the greenhouse gas emissions and carbon footprint for the assets the Plan invests in to help it understand the Plan's exposure to climate risks.
+The Trustee has set a target to increase the proportion of companies it invests in with science-based emissions reduction targets.

-- Collected and reviewed greenhouse gas emissions data for the Plan's investments - Reported proportion of investments with no data - Target for a 50% increase in assets with emissions reduction targets by 2027
+Collected and reviewed greenhouse gas emissions data for the Plan's investments

+Reviewed proportion of investments with no data

+Target for a 50% increase in assets with emissions reduction targets by 2027